Kidney Infection: Care Instructions

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 To help prevent kidney infections

-If you are a woman, keep these ideas in mind:
+If you are a woman, keep these ideas in mind.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Go to https://www.healthwise.net/patientEd